Partey, Xhaka and Ceballos? How Arsenal could line up with new £45m signing | Goal.com

 And that’s the most important thing that Partey’s arrival gives Arteta: options.
 The Spaniard can now change his system as he sees fit, thanks to Partey’s quality across all areas of the pitch.

-Arsenal’s news £45m man hasn’t just been brought in to anchor the midfield in north London, he’s been brought in to run it.
+Arsenal’s new £45m man hasn’t just been brought in to anchor the midfield in north London, he’s been brought in to run it.